agileactors/academy-node-workshop/README.md

 1. Use the process global to get the current working directory.
 2. Read the command line arguments passed and update .env file.
 3. Use the process global object to handle uncaught exception errors.
-4. Use the path module to update the .env path (ENV_PATH)

 ## Covers